 Really the only way I can commemorate the Supreme Court’s Obergefell decision without looking like a complete idiot by blabbering on about something I know nothing about (seemingly not a problem for all too many commentators on television) is with a post on Islamic law and homosexuality.
 Specifically, I was reading a fascinating book by Christian Lange entitled Justice, Punishment and the Medieval Muslim Imagination (available for rent on Kindle for I think $8) and specifically its section on the treatment of homosexuality by premodern Hanafi jurists.
 To lay out the groundwork, the basic issue is that Islamic law clearly proscribes fornication, and establishes for it a severe punishment (80 lashes for one who has never been married, stoning for one who has).
-The evidentiary requirements are extremely high (four witnesses have to witness the act of sex itself), so the issue is not so much about realistic enforcement, so much as it is about making some sort of definitive, unchanging , and rather absolute statement about the deep abomination that nonmarital sex is supposed to represent.
+The evidentiary requirements are extremely high (four witnesses have to witness the act of sex itself), so the issue is not so much about realistic enforcement, so much as it is about making some sort of definitive, unchanging, and rather absolute statement about the deep abomination that nonmarital sex is supposed to represent.

 Given that, precisely what qualifies as falling within the crime itself is of some importance, whether or not enforced.
 And the definition, within its terms, of “fornication”, was penetration of a penis by a vagina.
 Now for those Sunni schools that employed analogical reasoning, it was not hard to extend this to include nonmarital anal sex (which would within the contemplation of the premodern jurists mean all homosexual sex).
 The problem for the Hanafis is that they did not accept analogical reasoning in the context of the scriptural crimes.
 (Why they took that position is beyond the scope of this post).
 So, you might think, then homosexuality is not subject to the same punishment as fornication, right?
 Actually, the Hanafis were split.
-Some came down in that direction precisely, and Lange focusses some attention on that with justification, as it is rather remarkable that historically, there was a major Sunni school that did not think that gay sex merited automatic punishment while straight sex did, unless it was marital (or male master to female slave, but I’ll leave that aside for now).
+Some came down in that direction precisely, and Lange focusses some attention on that with justification, as it is rather remarkable that historically, there was a major Sunni school that did not think that gay sex – whether with a partner or with anal masturbators – merited automatic punishment while straight sex did, unless it was marital (or male master to female slave, but I’ll leave that aside for now).
 It is refreshing to see some more progressive views on homosexuality within Islam and to see that the kind of relationships you’d see on somewhere like https://www.fuckedgay.xxx/ are not as frowned upon as you’d expect.

 What interests me more is the Hanafi faction that endorsed treating homosexuality like fornication.
 How to get there if you don’t have analogy to make use of?
 One way, which is the Shi’a way (Shi’ism does not have analogy either), is through finding a separate scriptural crime that penalizes fornication.
 In other words, even if it’s not fornication (zina in Arabic), it’s a separate crime the Prophet punished called liwat.
 One of the most fascinating things Lange reports is that the Hanafi jurists rejected this,and this was the position even among those who supported rendering same-sex relations like those that engage in acts like you can watch on https://www.shemalehd.sex/ or similar, a crime.

 That is to say, they did not believe there was any reliable authority pursuant to which the Prophet ever declared homosexual sex to be a crime worthy of punishment.
-A sin, yes, but a punishable crime, no. That is not the Shafi’i position, and it’s certainly not the Shi’i position (more will appear on that in an article I’m writing on the regulation of sex in Shi’i Islam, still in draft form).
+A sin, perhaps, but a punishable crime, no. That is not the Shafi’i position, and it’s certainly not the Shi’i position (more will appear on that in an article I’m writing on the regulation of sex in Shi’i Islam, still in draft form).

 Then there’s the idea that the word fornication somehow includes anal sex.
 I don’t think I follow this particularly well, it makes no sense to me at all as those that engage in acts that could be seen at https://www.twinkpornvideos.xxx/ for example, aren’t people that are actually fornicating as such, but fortunately, this is not where the real dispute lies anyway, so we move to the main point upon which folks like Shaybani and Abu Yusuf relied in asserting the claim that the obligatory punishment for homosexuality was death.
 While the word zina didn’t mean it literally, it had the same semantic coverage dalala, and hence it fit within the rubric of the crime of fornication.
 So not “analogy”, but “semantic meaning.”